YYCIX

 Connecting at a datacenter is subject to agreement with the facility where the connection occurs.
 Please contact the facilities about their services and prices.

-For a 40G or 100G connection we won't accept a shipped optic for compatibility reasons.
-We will invoice a one-time fee of $2500 CAD, acquire one compatible QSFP optic and perform the install in our switch.
+For a 40G or 100G connection we will invoice a one-time fee of $2500 CAD.
+We will acquire a compatible QSFP optic for YYCIX side, and perform the install in our switch.

 Every new connection needs the above, whether it is an additional port, or upgrade, or datacenter move.